Suggester/Documentation/admin/import.md

 # Command: import
 ---
 ### Description
-Use this command to import suggestions from [supported bots](admin/import.md?id=supported-bots) as well as users' into Suggester's database, so you can manage them using our technology.
+Use this command to import suggestions from [supported bots](admin/import.md?id=supported-bots) as well as users' into Suggester's database, so you can manage them using our technology

 ### Usage
 Use `.import (message override)` in a channel with suggestions you'd like to import

 ### Arguments
-`message override`: The number of past suggestions you'd like to import (optional, default to 30).
+`message override`: The number of past suggestions you'd like to import (optional, default to 30)

-!> If you need to import more than 30 suggestions, don't use the command and contact us in our [support server](https://discord.gg/G5pEdUp)
+!> If you need to import more than 30 suggestions, please contact our [Support Team](https://discord.gg/G5pEdUp)!

 ### User Permission